Onit Documentation

 Click Ok to save your Inherited Role.

-You’re done setting up an Inherited Role, but remember that there is more configuration that you’ll need to perform.
-That is, relating transactions together and adding Participants to transactions.
+You’re done setting up an Inherited Role, but remember that you’ll need to perform more configuration, such as relating transactions together and adding Participants to transactions.

 Security Layer: Liquid Conditions